 - The registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\MSSQL12.SQL2014\ConfigurationState has one or more keys with the value 2.

-If either of the preceding is true, then do the following:
+If either of the preceding is true, then follow these steps:

 $ClusterName = "YourClusterName" $FciClusterGroupName = "SQL Server (MSSQLSERVER)" Add-ClusterResourceType -Name "SQL Server Agent" -Dll "sqagtres.dll"

-7. Run the setup again.
+- Run setup again.
 You can now add nodes without receiving credentials errors.